slashlos/slashlos.github.io/README.md

 # Helium

-Helium3, a derivative of Helium - the floating window browser by Jaden Geller, is a floating, multi-window browser that allows you to watch media, browse the web and do much more while you stay productive.
+Helium3, is a derivative of Helium - the floating window browser by Jaden Geller, too large for a pull request so I've forked off my contributions here.

+Helium3 is a floating, multi-window browser that allows you to watch media, browse the web and do much more while you stay productive.
 Your content will never fall behind your other windows even as you switch tasks.

 Helium3 supports multiple windows / documents with a global cache of playlists and history where each window / document allow customizable translucency mode to simultaneously see your content and your work, without intercepting mouse clicks when it's translucent.
 There are several preferences other preferences and some global to allow per-user customizations.

 You have the ability to click, drag, scroll behind your floating content.